pagkly/Zed/Investopedia3/What is a Nonaccrual Loan.md

 ## How a Nonaccrual Loan Works

 A loan becomes a nonaccrual loan when no payment has been received after 90 days.
-The bank classifies the loan as substandard and reports the change to the [credit reporting agencies](https://www.investopedia.com/terms/c/credit-reporting-agency.asp), which lowers the borrower's credit score.
+The bank classifies the loan as substandard and reports the change to the [[credit reporting agencies]](https://www.investopedia.com/terms/c/credit-reporting-agency.asp), which lowers the borrower's credit score.

 ### Key Takeaways